-Chronic obstructive pulmonary disease (COPD) is a group of progressive lung conditions, the most common of which are chronic bronchitis and emphysema.
-Air flow to the lungs is gradually reduced by inflammation and irreversible damage to pulmonary air passages.
+Chronic obstructive pulmonary disease (COPD) is a group of progressive lung conditions, the most common of which are chronic bronchitis and emphysema1.
+Air flow to the lungs is gradually reduced by inflammation and irreversible damage to pulmonary air passages1.

-COPD is a leading cause of death and important cause of healthcare expenditure in the UK.
-There are an estimated 3 million people with COPD in the UK, of which about 2 million will be undiagnosed.
-Studies have estimated the prevalence of undiagnosed COPD in general populations as 7.4% and 8.4%.
-In at-risk populations, prevalence estimates range from 18.9% to 27.9%.
-Studies have found that smoking tobacco is responsible for 80% to 90% of COPD cases and that 15% of smokers will develop COPD.
-Other at-risk individuals include people exposed to inhaled dusts and gases in the workplace, people with a previous diagnosis of asthma or people with a genetic problem leading to the onset of emphysema.
+COPD is a leading cause of death and important cause of healthcare expenditure in the UK2.
+There are an estimated 3 million people with COPD in the UK, of which about 2 million will be undiagnosed3.
+Studies have estimated the prevalence of undiagnosed COPD in general populations as 7.4% and 8.4%3.
+In at-risk populations, prevalence estimates range from 18.9% to 27.9%3.
+Studies have found that smoking tobacco is responsible for 80% to 90% of COPD cases and that 15% of smokers will develop COPD1.
+Other at-risk individuals include people exposed to inhaled dusts and gases in the workplace, people with a previous diagnosis of asthma or people with a genetic problem leading to the onset of emphysema3.

-Key symptoms of COPD include increasing breathlessness when active and persistent cough with phlegm.
-However, airflow obstruction without symptoms is also common.
-In the early stages many people appear 'asymptomatic', however these individuals may be affected in ways that are difficult to perceive or measure and which could be dismissed as attributable to ageing.
-Many COPD cases are not diagnosed until later in the disease.
-Untreated, COPD will progressively impair quality of life, increasing morbidity and mortality.
+Key symptoms of COPD include increasing breathlessness when active and persistent cough with phlegm1.
+However, airflow obstruction without symptoms is also common1.
+In the early stages many people appear 'asymptomatic', however these individuals may be affected in ways that are difficult to perceive or measure and which could be dismissed as attributable to ageing3.
+Many COPD cases are not diagnosed until later in the disease3.
+Untreated, COPD will progressively impair quality of life, increasing morbidity and mortality1.

 Standardised classifications for airflow limitation severity in COPD were developed by the Global Initiative for COPD (GOLD).
-These classifications are also used by NICE.
-Severity is measured post-bronchodilator using measures of lung function (forced expired volume in 1 second (FEV1) / forced vital capacity (FVC) ratio and FEV1 percent predicted of normal).
+These classifications are also used by NICE4.
+Severity is measured post-bronchodilator using measures of lung function (forced expired volume in 1 second (FEV1) / forced vital capacity (FVC) ratio and FEV1 percent predicted of normal)4.